polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     -  Display name: **Fabrikam-DP-subscription1**

-    -  User: UPN of the **Fabrikam AzSDP1** user you created earlier in this exercise
+    -  User: UPN of the **Fabrikam AzSDP1** user you created earlier in this exercise.

     -  Offer: **Subscription-for-dp-offer1**

-    -  Directory tenant: the Fabrikam Azure Active Directory tenant which you associated with the Azure Stack environment in the previous exercise.
+    -  Directory tenant: The Fabrikam Azure Active Directory tenant which you associated with the Azure Stack environment in the previous exercise.

     ![In the Azure Stack admin portal, the New user subscription blade for Fabrikam is displayed.](images.operations/Hands-onlabstep-by-step-AzureStackimages/media/image13.png "New user subscription blade")